CalvinTheRed/RPGL/README.md

 <details>
 <summary>GiveResource</summary>

-**AddOriginItemTag**
+**GiveResource**

 ```
 {
-  "subevent": "add_origin_item_tag",
+  "subevent": "give_resource",
   "tags": [...],
-  "tag": "..."
+  "resource": "...",
+  "count": #
 }
 ```

-This Subevent is dedicated to adding a tag to an item (specifically the origin item of an Event).
+This Subevent is dedicated to giving a new RPGLResource to a RPGLObject.

-Source: an RPGLObject adding a tag to an origin item
+Source: a RPGLObject granting a new resource

-Target: should be the same as the source
+Target: a RPGLObject receiving a new resource

 This Subevent **CAN** be referenced in an Event.